dbt-labs/corp/handbook/working_and_growing_here.md

 ### **Country Hiring Guidelines**

-The dbt Labs team has members in countries and regions all over the world and from all walks of life.
+We have members in countries and regions all over the world and from all walks of life.
 We value diversity.
-As we grow we will continue to explore our hiring capabilities in a variety of geographies.
+As we grow, we will continue to explore our hiring capabilities in a variety of geographies.

-All of our roles are remote, however some roles may carry specific location or time zone-based eligibility requirements.
-Our Talent Acquisition team can help answer any questions applicants may have about location after starting the recruiting process.
+All of our roles are remote, however some roles may carry specific location or time zone eligibility requirements.
+Our [Talent Acquisition team](https://www.notion.so/dbtlabs/Business-Partner-Coverage-Model-0a4ee30503464b3bb101de1d4c3ac5e8) can help answer any questions applicants may have about location after starting the recruiting process.

 In the past, dbt Labs would hire in any country except those we had already determined were not feasible due to certain restrictions.
 At present we are focusing our hiring in countries where we have entities; exceptions will be made rarely and must have approval by our CFO*.
 For exceptions, we ask for a 6 month lead time so that we can properly investigate employing someone in that country and take necessary steps to be able to do so legally.